CylonSB/Scripts/Scripts/Approach/README.md

 # Approach
-_Automated approach script using RangeFinder and PID loop_
+_Automated approach script using RangeFinders and a PID loop_

 This script is assembled from [this reddit thread][1], piecing together the info from various comments and adjusting it to work with the Jilted.
 Setup assumes a single RangeFinder for the Distance calculation and a number of RangeFinders to assist it.